 19th c, pine.
 Authentic antique piece; auspicious decorations painted with natural color pigments.
 48.75″ w, 15.5″ d, 34″ h.

 Tibet is not known to have fine furniture like there is in China.
-Carpentry and type of wood as building material has never been noteworthy to Tibetans because of the country’s remote location.
-Their high plateaus could only produce pine and other conifer trees.
+Carpentry and type of wood as building material has never been noteworthy to Tibetans because the country is located on a high plateau where only pine and other conifer trees can grow.
 The Tibetans love nature and colors.
-To them the main value lies in the aesthetic value of painted decorations.
+To them the main value lies in the aesthetic value of painted decorations and not on building material and construction.

 The seven recessed panels are painted red.
 In the middle of this red ground is a black-lined cartouche with a mustard-yellow background.
 Within this cartouche is painted peony flowers in vibrant shades of red and blue with the petals edged in white, and green leaves on branches growing from a brown color root system.
 Since the 19th century, due to trade and influence from China, many Tibetans, instead of wanting religious symbols painted as offerings to deities to gain merits to attain enlightenment for favorable rebirth, prefer symbols that would grant earthly riches and blessings.
 To the Chinese, peony is an auspicious symbol of wealth.
 This cabinet may have been made for an affluent merchant to store his personal belongings rather than religious items.